For Jobseekers

 5. Don’t limit yourself to online job boards

-While it’s tempting to simply run through some of the larger job websites out there and fill in hundreds of applications, you might find more success looking elsewhere.
+While it’s tempting to simply run through some of the larger job websites out there and fill in hundreds of applications, you might find more success spreading out your efforts.

-Likewise, recruiters often host jobs on their own sites which you can directly apply for.
-This not only separates you from all of the applications on a larger job site but also puts you in touch with a recruiter, which can be a great resource during the job search.
+Another option is looking at recruitment agency websites, which often have a range of full-time and part-time roles you can apply for.
+This not only means you’re in a smaller pool of people but also puts you in touch with a recruiter, which can be a great resource during the job search.

 6. Create effective application documents